rwpogge/TeachingGraphics/Climate/readme.md

 # Plot current NOAA and NASA data

-Plots of atmospheric CO2, CH4, global temperature anomal, and mean sealevel trends from NOAA and NASA public databases.
-See specific notes below for each notebook.
+Plots of atmospheric CO2 and CH4 concentrateions, global temperature anomaly, and mean sealevel trends from NOAA and NASA public databases.
+See specific notes below for each notebook for sources and data files.

 ## Notebooks